 Deep, heartfelt compassion for the lost, placed there by God, will keep you motivated until you see radical multiplication.
 His love has filled you.
 It compels you to do whatever it takes to reach more people.

-3. A biblical understanding of the priesthood of all believers and of discipleship
+3. A biblical understanding of the priesthood of all believers.

 What the church, in much of the world, calls discipleship is nothing like what Jesus had in mind when He told us to “go and make disciples of all nations.”
 God’s plan for His body and how it was to function in the world is clearly articulated in scripture.
 The New Testament is clear about how every member has a function that goes far beyond sitting in a pew every Sunday.

-Ultimately it comes down to this question- Has God called you to this?
+Ultimately it comes down to this question- Has God called you to this work?
 Have you heard His voice speaking to your heart?
-If God called, and you said yes, you can not turn back.
-You know you must obey.
+If God called, and you said yes, refuse to turn back.
+Just keep obeying Him step by step.

 Comments